Onan 6500 generator should be working fine. I recently got mines for some reason I can’t get mine to function.

 By Stephen Lilley

 If you press the “Start” button on your alternator just to discover that the engine shuts down as soon as you release the button, this is the outcome of a serious issue.
 The control board is not passing along the required amount of voltage to the voltage regulator.
-The voltage regulator is the part of the unit that divides out power to whatever gadgets are currently plugged into the generator.
+The voltage regulator is the part of the unit that divides out power to whatever gadgets are currently plugged into the alternator.
 You can validate this by plugging a voltage meter into the regulator.
 This is your issue if the meter is reading less power than what the gauge on the alternator reads.
 Contact a qualified electrician and have the machine fixed.

 VIDEO OF THE DAY